pdemeulenaer/my-ds-documentation/docs/documentation/Pandas_Documentation.rst

   unset __conda_setup
   # <<< conda initialize <<<

 That block allows the initialization of the conda env, after reloading .bashrc file.
 This there is NO NEED to add a line such as export PATH="/home/philippe/anaconda3/bin:/home/philippe/anaconda3/condabin:$PATH" or similar.
+See https://github.com/conda/conda/issues/7980

 check the environments: